Skip to main content

 As sovereign nations with a government-to-government relationship with the U.S. federal government as well as states, Tribes have successfully collaborated with states to achieve self-determined Tribal energy goals.

-Funded by the U.S. Department of Energy Office of Policy, this project aims to engage interested parties and address barriers to state-Tribal collaboration through resources for state energy offices, regulators, utilities, Tribes, and other partners.
+Funded by the U.S. Department of Energy (DOE) Office of Policy, this project aims to engage interested parties and address barriers to state-Tribal collaboration through resources for state energy offices, regulators, utilities, Tribes, and other partners.

 Resources